 As the Government of Ontario continues to combat the COVID-19 pandemic, some Ontario employers have taken action to prevent the spread of COVID-19 in the workplace by introducing mandatory COVID-19 testing policies.

-The issue of whether an employer can legally introduce a mandatory COVID-19 testing policy has been considered in at least two Ontario arbitration decisions: (1) Caressant Care Nursing & Retirement Homes v Christian Labour Association of Canada, 2020 CanLII 100531 (Randall); and (2) Unilever Canada Inc. v United Food and Commercial Workers, Local 175 (Bloch).
-In both cases, the labour arbitrator upheld the policy as a reasonable measure to protect the health and safety of employees from the risks posed by COVID-19 in the workplace.
+The issue of whether an employer can legally introduce a mandatory COVID-19 testing policy has been considered in at least three Ontario arbitration decisions: (1) Caressant Care Nursing & Retirement Homes v Christian Labour Association of Canada, 2020 CanLII 100531 (Randall); (2) Unilever Canada Inc. v United Food and Commercial Workers, Local 175 (Bloch); and (3) Ellisdon Construction Ltd. v Labourers' International Union of North America, Local 183, 2021 CanLII 50159.
+In each case, the labour arbitrator upheld the policy as a reasonable measure to protect the health and safety of employees from the risks posed by COVID-19 in the workplace.

 A more detailed overview of the decisions is set out below.
 For advice specific to your situation, consider contacting your regular lawyer at Rae Christen Jeffries LLP.

 1. Caressant Care Nursing & Retirement Homes v Christian Labour Association of Canada (Randall) (“Caressant Care”)